 Producers will register up until the day of the event.
 The list changes every year.

 We used to give out an exact time (like 10:52), but few people ever went on in their exact time slot because of the logistics of 300 performers!
 The half-hour block sets a clearer expectation of when you will be auditioning.
 It's important to arrive 45 minutes early as we request, since we need time to collate headshots, and we may be running ahead of schedule.

 How much time do I have to audition?

-Non-Equity performers have two minutes, Equity performers have three minutes.
+Non-Equity performers have two minutes, Equity performers have three minutes or six minutes for a scene with a partner.
 This time limit is strictly enforced; at two minutes the Stage Manager will say "time", and you should then thank the auditors and exit the stage politely.
 We have over 300 performers, so it is essential that we enforce these limits.
 See below for information about announcing your pieces.

 Do I get a chance to announce my name and my pieces?

 Yes, and it is encouraged.
 Producers like that few seconds to see you, instead of the character(s) you will be portraying.
 The Stage Manager will announce your name.
-You may then choose to state your name and the name(s) of your piece(s), and then the timer will start.
-However, if you choose to tell the auditors any more than that, the Stage Manager will start timing you.
+You may then choose to state your name and the name(s) of your piece(s) and then the timer will start.
+However, if you choose to tell the auditors any more than that, the Stage Manager will start timing you if you ramble.

 What happens if I'm singing?
 Do I get to meet the accompanist?

 If you indicate that you will be singing on your application, we will schedule you when our accompanist will be there.
 You will receive instructions about preparing your sheet music when you receive your time assignment.
 Unfortunately you will not have a chance to meet the accompanist on the day of the auditions.
 If you prefer, you may bring a cued, battery-operated tape-player or CD-player, however producers have told us that they prefer to see you sing with an accompanist.
 Of course the way to assure your best audition is to bring your own accompanist.